-The approximately 200 synonyms in countless languages are a record and prove the high age and wide distribution.
-In most countries, there is no separation in the recording of the varieties, but they are usually listed together.
-The following synonyms are used as a general, neutral designation for Traminer or for the white/yellow variety, but confusingly often for all varieties (there is no clear assignment).
-The most important synonyms grouped alphabetically by country are Adelfranke, Edeltraube, Fränkisch, Frennschen, Frentschen, Klevner, Rotfrensch, Weißfrennschen (Germany); Edler Weiß, Weißedler (Alsace); Beaunié, Fromenteau, Fourmentans, Gentil Blanc, Naturé, Naturel, Sauvagnin, Savagnin Jaune, Savagnin Vert, Viclair (France); Traminac (Croatia); Klevner (Austria); Heida, Païen (Switzerland); Brynšt, Drumin, Prync, Tramín Bíly (Czech Republic); Traminec (Slovenia); Altdeutsche, Malvoisie (South Tyrol); Formentin (Hungary).
-The specific synonyms for the two varieties Gewürztraminer and Savagnin Rose are listed there.
+The approximately 200 synonyms in countless languages are a record and prove its great age and wide distribution.
+In most countries, there is no separation when recording the varieties, but they are mostly reported together.
+The following synonyms are used as general, neutral terms for Traminer or for the white/yellow variety, but also confusingly often for all varieties (there is no clear classification).
+The most important ones, grouped alphabetically by country, are Adelfranke, Edeltraube, Fränkisch, Frennschen, Frentschen, Klevner, Rotfrensch, Weißfrennschen (Germany); Edler Weiß, Weißedler (Alsace); Fromenteau, Fourmentans, Gentil Blanc, Naturé, Naturel, Sauvagnin, Savagnin Jaune, Savagnin Vert, Viclair (France); Traminac (Croatia); Klevner (Austria); Heida, Païen (Switzerland); Brynšt, Drumin, Prync, Tramín Bíly (Czech Republic); Traminec (Slovenia); Altdeutsche/Deutsche, Malvoisie (South Tyrol); Formentin (Hungary).
+The specific synonyms for the Gewürztraminer and Savagnin Rose varieties are listed there.